 The Wall Street Journal notes that for about 40 years the price of Disney World tickets has gone up “2.3 times as fast as the C.P.I.”
 Why have tickets been increasing so much and been able to outpace inflation to such a high degree?
 According to the Wall Street Journal, it’s likely not due (or at least not just due) to increases in Cast Member wages or the cost of ride-building supplies.

-The Wall Street Journal opines that prices have gone up to such a degree because of all of the new and engaging rides, expanded areas, and other new features Disney has added into the parks.
+The Wall Street Journal opines that prices have gone up to such a degree because of all of the new and engaging rides, expanded areas, and other new features Disney has added to the parks.
 They note that prices have gone up so much “because consumers value its experience more than the average market-basket good and are willing to pay much more for it relative to other offerings.”

 Basically, as Disney adds new immersive, exciting offerings that it feels add value to the parks and consumers will pay more for, prices increase (and generally they’ve increased at levels beyond the increase in inflation).